Client Asset Protection Rules: MiFID Compliance and Segregation Workflows for Officers

 Category: MiFID & Asset Protection

-Protecting client assets is a regulatory requirement but also a common underlining force for investor trust for Cyprus investment firms.
-Under the umbrella of the Markets in Financial Instruments Directive (MiFID II and soon-to-be-MiFID III), firms are to establish measures for their proper protection against misuse, fraud, or insolvency risk of client funds and securities.
+Protecting client assets is a regulatory requirement but also a common underlying force for investor trust for Cyprus investment firms.
+Under the umbrella of the Markets in Financial Instruments Directive (MiFID II and soon-to-be MiFID III), firms are to establish measures for their proper protection against misuse, fraud, or insolvency risk of client funds and securities.

 In safeguarding client assets, one means that the firms must put into effect a set of controls, encompassing legal, operational, and procedural ones, including but not limited to: